 Distributions, if any, paid to a U.S. Holder on shares of our common stock (and any constructive distributions that arise as a result of certain adjustments in the conversion rate of the notes, as described in "U.S. Holders - Constructive distributions") generally will be treated as dividends to the extent of our current or accumulated earnings and profits as determined under U.S. federal income tax principles.
-To the extent the distributions exceed our current and accumulated earnings and profits, the excess will be treated first as a tax-free return of capital to the extent of the U.S. Holder's adjusted tax basis in the shares of our common stock, and thereafter as gain from the sale or exchange of those shares.
-Any such gain is subject to the tax treatment described below in "U.S. Holders - Sale or other taxable disposition of common stock".
+If a distribution paid to a U.S. Holder on a share of our common stock exceeds our current and accumulated earnings and profits attributable to that share of common stock, the excess will be treated as a tax-free return of capital, up to such holder's adjusted tax basis in that share of common stock.
+Any remaining excess will be treated as capital gain, subject to the tax treatment described below in "U.S. Holders - Sale or other taxable disposition of common stock".
 Any portion of such distributions that constitutes a dividend will be eligible for the dividends-received deduction if the U.S. Holder is a corporation that meets certain holding period and other requirements.
-In the case of a U.S. Holder that is an individual, a dividend received by such a U.S. Holder in a taxable year ending on or before December 31, 2010 on a share of our common stock generally will constitute "qualified dividend income" and will be subject to a reduced maximum U.S. federal income tax rate of 15% if certain holding period and other requirements are satisfied.
+In the case of a U.S. Holder that is an individual, a dividend received by such a U.S. Holder on a share of our common stock generally will constitute "qualified dividend income" and will be subject to a reduced U.S. federal income tax rate if certain holding period and other requirements are satisfied.